 - We are flexible in that counselling can take place in your own home or a venue elsewhere.
 JBCS also offers telephone and online counselling.

-WHY BEREAVEMENT COUNSELLING?
+WHY WOULD I NEED COUNSELLING?

 The death of someone can affect you profoundly and be overwhelming in many ways.
 Perhaps you may experience some, all or none of the below.
 Or perhaps you are experiencing something else.
 Your bereavement is unique to you.

-- Shocked and Confused
+- Shocked and confused

 - Perhaps relieved